idvorkin/idvorkin.github.io/_d/taxes.md

 NOTE: You don't need to own the stock to be able to make money in a put, in our example where the stock drops to 90$, you'd buy the stock at 90 for market price, and sell it for 100$, again **netting you 9$**

-#### Buy a Call Option
+#### Sell a Put Option

 You guarantee to "buy at a particular price".
 You will be given a low amount of money to guarantee you'll buy at a particular price.
 This lets you make money if a stock rises.

-Imagine you buy a call for 1$, for a strike price of 100$.
+Imagine you buy a put for 1$, for a strike price of 100$.

-If the stock goes to 90$ in 30 days, the  "call will be exercised", and you'll pay  10$, for a price of 1$, **costing you 9$**.
+If the stock goes to 90$ in 30 days, the  "call put will be exercised", and you'll pay  10$, for a price of 1$, **costing you 9$**.

 If the stock goes up to 110$, the buyer don't want to sell you the stock at 100$ (they'd lose 10$), so they let the put expire.
 This lets you make extra money:  10$ from stock appreciation and 1$ from selling the put, **netting you 11$**

-#### Uncovered vs Covered Calls
+#### Uncovered vs Covered

-As with a put option, you don't need to own the stock, however this can cost you a lot of money.
-Imagine you bought a call option for 100$, but the stock drops to 10, at this point you need to buy the stock for 10$, and then sell it for 100$, when this happens you'll lose 90$, and gain 1$, giving a **net loss of 89$**.
+As with buying a  put option, you don't need to own the stock to sell the option (this is called uncovered), however this can cost you a lot of money.
+Imagine you sold a put option for 1$, but the stock drops to 10$, at this point you need to buy the stock for 10$, and then sell it for 100$, when this happens you'll lose 90$, and gain 1$, giving a **net loss of 89$**.

+#### Put vs Call

+TODO

 #### Selling your options early